JesseTNRoberts/Old-Blog/_posts/2023-2-1-Thesis-Options.md

 Perhaps both could be attended to through abstractions.

+### What work has been done on long document NLU and NLP?

+#### Paper: Do Long-Range Language Models Actually Use Long-Range Context?

+In this paper the authors explore the information actually accessed and used in two types of long range attention models (local transformers and routing transformers).
+The benefit reported is somewhat predictable.
+Local transformers don't actually have long receptive fields, rather they are simply localized.
+Routing transformers cluster over things to which need to be attended.

+The results show that perplexity is reduced only on tokens that are relatively infrequent.
+This should have been anticipated as tokens with higher frequencies will appear in shorter receptive fields.

+The idea here can be inherited from signal processing.
+The minimum sampling rate for a signal is twice the max frequency.
+A token that occurs with frequency k with k = 1/(mean tokens between samples) will only be guaranteed to be in the receptive field if the receptive field is at least 2/k tokens in size.

+So, unchanged perplexity on more frequent tokens should have been obvious.

 #### Attention is all you need... for open loop language generation (No Executive Control)

 Attention provides a mechanism for direct forward generation of text (causal LM) and for forward inference in NLU (MLM).
 However, it does not provide a mechanism for evaluation of the generated text in light of the objective and revision.
 This would constitute a type of closed loop control.